The Art of Stress-Free Productivity

 Let’s take a look at how to actually apply this by working through the GTD Decision Tree:

 If this looks a little bit confusing, don’t be intimidated.
-In fact, if you watch the video at the beginning of this post we’ll walk you through it step-by-step.
 Here’s the basic idea:

 First, it could go in the trash.
 A surprisingly high amount of information we try to hang on to actually belongs here.
 Many people have a tendency to be digital hoarders, but the reality is that you don’t need all the stuff you say you need.
 Don’t be afraid to delete things that you don’t think are important.
 If you decide it actually is important, you could put it either in a someday/maybe folder (if it will be important to review at a later date), or in a reference file so you can access the information easily when you actually need it.